Bargor/Bargor.github.io/_posts/2021-01-02-Comparison-of-3d-math-libraries.md

 | Mathfu          | 1.86 ns    | 1.75 ns    | 2.38 ns    | Mathfu          | 1.25 ns   | -          | 1.24 ns   |
 | Mango           | 3.00 ns    | 1.00 ns    | 2.37 ns    | Mango           | 1.24 ns   | -          | 0.991 ns  |

-Lets analyze the results see the assembly code.
+Let's analyze the results to see the assembly code.

 MSVC compiled code has two anomalies, Eigen and Blaze implementations which we would expect to be much better.
 Eigen assembly is: